The local polynomial hull near a degenerate CR singularity -- Bishop discs revisited: Introduction and statement of results

-\item {\bf Part~III.} One way to obtain fixed points is to show that the functions involved in the aforementioned equations are contractions.
+\item {\bf Part~III.} One way to obtain fixed points is to show that the functionals involved in the aforementioned equations are contractions.
 This is the approach of Kenig~\&~Webster in \cite{kenigWebster:lhhss2Cv82}.
 In making the required estimates, Kenig and Webster are aided by the following remarkable fact: \begin{itemize} \item[$(\blacktriangle)$] {\em If, in addition to the hypotheses in Theorem~\ref{T:posInd}, the polynomial $\lead$ is quadratic, then given any $l\in\nat$, $l\geq 3$, there exists a holomorphic coordinate system $(z,w)$ such that $(\srf,p)$ has a local representation of the form \eqref{E:normform2} and such that $\mi(\rem)(z)=O(|z|^{l+1})$.} \end{itemize} This fact is good enough to show that the Bishop discs foliate a $\smoo^\infty$-smooth $3$-manifold with boundary.
-Unfortunately, {\em the conclusion of $(\blacktriangle)$ is not true in general if $m>2$}, which takes a toll on our estimates.
-Hence, the conditions under which Kenig and Webster are able to use a type of Reflection Principle do not seem to be achievable.
-However, we do get estimates that are good enough to show that a certain auxiliary functional equation --- abstracted from the proof of the Implicit Function Theorem --- admits a fixed point (in \cite{kenigWebster:lhhss2Cv82}, the result $(\blacktriangle)$ completely eliminates the need to study such an equation).
-A careful look at the {\em proof} of the Implicit Function Theorem reveals that the last fact automatically implies $\smoo^1$-smooth variation of the Bishop discs. \end{itemize}
+Unfortunately, {\em the conclusion of $(\blacktriangle)$ is not true in general if $m>2$}.
+In the absence of $(\blacktriangle)$, we just make more stringent estimates.
+These estimates turn out to be good enough to conclude that $(0,R_0)\ni r\longmapsto(\varphi_r+\psi_r)$ is $\smoo^1$-smooth. \end{itemize}

-One final expository remark is in order here: one could naively set up a functional equation of the kind we allude to in Part~II above, and hope to show that $r\longmapsto\psi_r$ is of class $\smoo^1$ via the Implicit Function Theorem.
-The problem is that, owing to the presence of the CR singularity, the relevant Fr{\'e}chet (partial-)derivative of the non-linear functional involved is {\em non-surjective at all the obvious zeros of this functional!} The reader's attention is drawn to the note in Step~2 of Section~\ref{S:posInd}.
+One final expository remark is in order: one could set up a functional equation of the type that we allude to in Part~II above, and naively hope to show that $r\longmapsto\psi_r$ is of class $\smoo^1$ using the Implicit Function Theorem.
+The problem is that, owing to the presence of the CR singularity, the relevant Fr{\'e}chet (partial) derivative of the non-linear functional involved is {\em non-surjective at all the obvious zeros of this functional!} The reader's attention is drawn to the note in Step~2 of Section~\ref{S:posInd}.
 It is this fact that leads to the (unavoidable) technicalities of the approach outlined above.

-All this still leaves open certain questions that may be tractable.
-For instance, does the local polynomial hull of $(\srf,p)$ contain any analytic discs with boundaries in $\srf$ {\em other than} the discs $\mathfrak{g}(r), \ r\in(0,R_0)$~?
-The reader is directed to Section~\ref{S:questions} for a rigorous discussion of some open questions.

 Since an important part of both Theorems~\ref{T:posInd} and~\ref{T:negInd} is based on a good understanding of $\MasInd(\srf,p)$, we shall begin with a discussion on this index in the next section.
 The proofs of Theorems~\ref{T:posInd} and~\ref{T:negInd} will be presented in Sections~\ref{S:posInd} and~\ref{S:negInd} respectively.
 A discussion on the non-subharmonicity of the local graphing functions of the $(\srf,p)$ that we consider in this paper will be presented in Section~\ref{S:nonSubh}.